 This super modern and ultra-minimalist property is part hotel and part camping (yes, it is glamping).
-Rooms at the Hotel Encuentro Guadalupe offer stunning views of the Guadalupe Valley and put you right in the heart of the wine region.
+Rooms at the Hotel Encuentro Guadalupe offer stunning views of the valley and put you right in the heart of the wine region.
 There’s no finer place to stay.

 Hotel Boutique Valle de Guadalupe

 This hotel offers a little something for everyone.
-At Hotel Boutique Valle de Guadalupe, they have traditional rooms, ultra-modern villas, lofts, suites and even a private chalet.
+This boutique hotel has traditional rooms, ultra-modern villas, lofts, suites and even a private chalet.
 The hotel sits in the valley and has great views of the surrounding hills.

-If you have difficulty finding accommodations in Valle de Guadalupe, look to Ensenada.
+If you have difficulty finding accommodations in the valley, look to Ensenada.
 Just 30 minutes away at the start of the wine route, there are number of other options in Ensenada.
 You can find several resorts on the water, as well as some house and apartment rentals.

 The Top Valle de Guadalupe Restaurants